stacktoheap/stacktoheap.github.io/_posts/2016-01-03-basics-of-rolling-update-with-kubernetes.markdown

 ---
 layout: post
 title: "Basics of rolling updates with Kubernetes"
 excerpt: "Basics of rolling updates with Kubernetes.
-Based on "
+Describes a basic ReplicationController template for rolling updates"
 reading_time: "5 mins"
 date: 2016-01-03 18:48
 comments: true